Fourmilab/ratburger.org/wp-content/plugins/wp-rss-aggregator/readme.txt

 If that doesn't do the trick, we provide support for the free version of WP RSS Aggregator via the support forum [here](https://wordpress.org/support/plugin/wp-rss-aggregator), while for premium support (owners of valid premium add-on licenses) and pre-sales questions please contact us via our [premium support channel](https://www.wprssaggregator.com/contact/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_contact_link&utm_content=contact_link).

-Our plugin also includes a Help Beacon within your dashboard through which you can search our knowledge base or contact our team (premium users only) without ever leaving your website!
+Our plugin also includes a Help Beacon within your dashboard through which you can search our knowledge base without ever leaving your website.

 == Additional information ==